You know that saying, ‘slow and steady wins the race’?

 Because I’m a Somatic Experiencing Practitioner you might be wondering why I’m talking about the negative side-effects of processing stored traumatic stress?

-I’m talking about it because while YES, we can feel some pretty intense stuff and even experience a string of physical symptoms while releasing stored trauma stress, the way in which we enter into this process and prepare for it will make all the difference as to whether or not the traumatic stress is actually fully released, integrated and ‘healed’ – or, is shot back into the nervous system to be processed at another time.
+I’m talking about it because while YES, we can feel some pretty intense stuff and even experience a string of physical symptoms while releasing stored traumatic stress, the way in which we enter into this process and prepare for it will make all the difference as to whether or not the traumatic stress is actually fully released, integrated and ‘healed’ – or, is shot back into the nervous system to be processed at another time.

 * * *